seek-oss/braid-design-system/.changeset/fuzzy-snakes-enjoy.md

 ---
 updated:
   - MenuItem
+  - MenuItemCheckbox
   - MenuItemLink
 ---

-**MenuItem, MenuItemLink**: Fixes an issue which could cause MenuItems to require multiple taps to trigger on iOS
+**MenuItem, MenuItemCheckbox, MenuItemLink**: Fixes an issue which could cause MenuItems to require multiple taps to trigger on iOS